AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-bootstrap.md

 Now that the SPA is bootstrapped for integration with AEM, let's run the SPA and see what it looks like!

 1. On the command line, navigate to the root of the SPA project
-1. Start the SPA using the normal commands (run `npm install` if you have not already)
+1. Start the SPA using the normal commands (if you have not already done it)

     ```
     $ cd ~/Code/wknd-app/aem-guides-wknd-graphql/react-app